Shaga-Matula/Mastermind_PG/README.md

   </figure>

 # Hardware Testing
   * Chrome desktop and Alienware laptop used for windows testing.
-Apple testing done on Ipad 6th, generation, iPhone 5, iPhone 6, iPhone X and iPhone 11 and iPhone 12.
+  * Mobile testing done on:

+    * Ipad 6th gen
+    * iPhone 5
+    * iPhone 6
+    * iPhone X
+    * iPhone 11
+    * iPhone 12

 # Virtual Testing
   * Virtual testing was done using the Google Chrome Browser and Chrome Developer used to check responsiveness on different screen sizes.